Nastarii/Elderly-living-monitoring/README.md

 RX --> 2kΩ + Rx Pin/ 1kΩ + GND (Voltage divider)

-With the file opened, open the serial monitor and use the AT commands:
+With the file opened and uploaded, open the serial monitor and use the AT commands:

 Type AT using the baud rate 9600,38400,115200.
-If
+Wait until you get the answer 'OK', use this baud rate to type the rest of AT commands

 AT+NAME=device_name(Choose the bluetooth name)

 AT+PSWD=1234(Choose the password)

-AT+CMODE (Check if it's configured in slave mode)
+AT+ROLE=0 (Configure to slave mode, i.e, others devices can connect in the HC-05)

+AT+ADDR?
+(Get bluetooth adress and copy it)

+All commands are avaiable at https://s3-sa-east-1.amazonaws.com/robocore-lojavirtual/709/HC-05_ATCommandSet.pdf

+Remove the EN wire to use the module.

+## Set up Arduino

-The arduino code is avaiable in the file main.ino Before start
+The arduino code is avaiable in the file main.ino and the connection diagram is shown in the image below.